 Your organization can migrate email to Office 365 from other systems.
 Your administrators can migrate mailboxes from an Exchange Server or migrate email from another email system.
 And your users can import their own email, contacts, and other mailbox information to an Office 365 mailbox created for them.
 Your organization also can work with a partner to migrate email.

 For migrations from an existing on-premises Exchange Server environment, an administrator can migrate all email, calendar, and contacts from user mailboxes to Office 365.

 There are three types of email migrations that can be made from an Exchange Server:

 Use this type of migration if you're running Exchange 2003, Exchange 2007, Exchange 2010, or Exchange 2013, and if there are fewer than 2000 mailboxes.
-For an overview of cutover migration, see What you need to know about a cutover email migration to Office 365.
-You can perform a cutover migration by using the Setup wizard, or by starting from the Exchange admin center (EAC).
-If you want to use the EAC, see Perform a cutover migration to Office 365.
-See Use the Office 365 Setup wizard to perform a cutover migration to migrate during the setup (note that you might not see the same setup experience as in the topic, if not, use the EAC method).
+You can perform a cutover migration by starting from the Exchange admin center (EAC); see Perform a cutover migration to Office 365.
+See Use express migration to migrate Exchange mailboxes to Office 365 to use the Express migration.

-If you start the cutover migration from the EAC, you can move up to 2000 mailboxes, but due to length of time it takes to create and migrate 2000 users, it is more reasonable to migrate 150 users or less.
+Important: With cutover migration, you can move up to 2000 mailboxes, but due to length of time it takes to create and migrate 2000 users, it is more reasonable to migrate 150 users or less.

 Migrate mailboxes in batches (staged migration)